 The results from Stallion 3D 4.0 RANS solver (CL = 0.41, CD = 0.25 & CM = -0.0387 ) were compared to the findings of NASA Technical Memorandum 4117,Transonic Aerodynamic Characteristics of a Proposed Assured Crew Return Capability (ACRC) Lifting-Body Configuration by George M. Ware.
 From the graphs, the corresponding experimental results were (CL = 0.48, CD = 0.24 & CM = -0.042).
 The geometry was obtained from NASA OpenVSP.
 The flow parameters for this case are M = 1.2 with an angle of attack of 12 degrees.
 This simulation used about 480,000 cells and ran for 3 hours on a 2 GHz laptop computer.

-Stallion 3D 4.0 is available in either monthly or yearly subscriptions.
+Stallion 3D 4.0 is available in either monthly, three months or yearly subscriptions.
 To subscribe to Stallion 3D or another aerodynamics package, please subscribe using the button below or visit our purchase page to submit your order.

 Stallion 3D 4.0 requires a MS Windows Laptop or workstation running the 64 bit versions of MS Windows 7, 8 or 10.
 A 4 core PC with a clock speed of at least 2 GHz is recommended for using the software.

 The Stallion 3D 4.0 subscription includes full technical support by email, telephone or Skype.